Stay in Touch Get pupdates from the pack.

 Is your friend the “put baby puppy in a sweater type” or more of a traditionalist when it comes to owning a pet?
 Find out (or know intuitively what he or she may want to do.)

-If you’re not a current pet owner, you may not have any idea what new pet owners need.
+If you’re not a current pet parent, you may not have any idea what a new pet guardian needs.
 Keep in mind that it’s kind of like buying things for new babies (who needs a wipe warmer?)
 Similarly, pets don’t need everything that’s on the market.
 (Those puppy pads for in-the-kitchen-corners of the house are a great example.
-You want a puppy going to the bathroom outside — not inside.)
+You want a puppy going to the bathroom outside – not inside.)

 Or think about personalized human items – a “Proud Dachshund Mama” sweatshirt will probably make you the most favorite friend or relative ever.

 The first go-around with a puppy or kitten is an eye-opening experience for some people.
 Whether your loved one is dismayed by the number of times a puppy can have an accident (on the same expensive rug) or really worried about how to get the kitten to stop eating a plant, figure out ideas to help them, whether that’s a really tall plant holder or a hanging-from-the-ceiling doodad.

 That expensive rug in Tip 5?
 Yeah, you might need to get a replacement for your loved one.
 The puppy has likely ruined it.
 Think new shoes, new kids’ toys, new love seat, new blankets – whatever your loved one’s beloved pup or kitten has shredded, drooled on or otherwise ruined.

 They can forgive their pup and you can, too, with a few replaceable objects (even if you were the one who gave your loved one the original gift in the first place).